tidalcycles/tidal-doc/blog/blog_topic_weekendjams.md

 ![](images/wejcore/wejcore-youtube-comment.png)

-The things that you might consider representative do not have to be the common patterns or samples used, but possibly the accidental interjection of some overly loud sample (everyone did this at least once), or the specific way estuary would start to break down when it was overloaded, or even something like the session getting stuck for way too long on some simple loop while we chatted about other stuff... if you want to elaborate on why you think some point in the video is `#wejcore` add it to the comment (or tell me, whatever)
+The things that you might consider representative do not have to be the common patterns or samples used, but possibly the accidental interjection of some overly loud sample (everyone did this at least once), or the specific way estuary would start to break down when it was overloaded vs flok/strudels breakdowns, or even something like the session getting stuck for way too long on some simple loop while we chatted about other stuff... if you want to elaborate on why you think some point in the video is `#wejcore` add it to the comment (or tell me, whatever)

 ## Then what?

 I plan to do a (free) release on bandcamp under the [WeekendJam](https://weekendjam.bandcamp.com) name.
 It will be a series of volumes (roughly separated by year?
 TBD) combining musical snippets/snacks into a compilation of `#wejcore` tunes as defined by whoever gets involved, to provide a condensed overview of the way the collab livecoding sessions have changed and morphed over the years.
+I'll assemble a partner video playlist to go with it too, since the evolution of visuals in the jams has been a pretty amazing journey and needs to be included.

 ## How long have I got?